wednesday-solutions/cognito-cli/README.md

 #### signin

-    Use the config to get to sign in and get tokens
+    Use the current config to sign in and get tokens

     Example
     cognito-cli signin